A commercial cleaning company headed up by Rachael Flanagan has scooped ‘Business of the Year’ at the inaugural Welsh Women’s Awards in Cardiff.

 “People told me ‘you can’t have a business if you had a U Rachael, don’t be so stupid, you’re only going to be a cleaner, you’ll never be a businesswoman’.

 “Those comments continued for a couple of years, but that was the grit inside me which got me up every morning at 5 am.

 She was physically cleaning for 50 hours a week herself, doing bookkeeping on Saturdays, visiting customers to price up jobs in the evenings and handing out more flyers on Sundays.

 She said: “I was about a year in when I hired a couple of members of staff and by the time I was 21 we had 20 members of staff.

-> “Then I won a UK Young Entrepreneur Award, that was a really inspiring moment because it was out of 1,400 people.
-I made a promise with myself to stop cleaning, so I could really grow the business.”
+“Then I won a UK Young Entrepreneur Award, that was a really inspiring moment because it was out of 1,400 people.
+I made a promise to myself to stop cleaning, so I could really grow the business.”

-> By 2018, Mrs Buckét Cleaning Services had 140 daily commercial clients on the books – working across Wales and Bristol.
+By 2018, Mrs Buckét Cleaning Services had 140 daily commercial clients on the books – working across Wales and Bristol.

 The company’s clients include Brains Brewery, schools, warehouses, offices and community facilities the domestic arm of the business was sold last year.